-Discover how Desjardins group RRSP can support employees.
+Discover how a Desjardins group RRSP can support employees.
 Learn key features and benefits, tax advantages, and investment strategies in this guide

 Desjardins offers a range of products and services, including insurance, banking, and wealth management.
 Its clients can also access different types of retirement savings plans (RSPs) to help them secure their financial future.